LitlBro/breed/README.md

 renew boolean,
 inertia integer);

 to import the csv file, I used
 `$ sqlite> .mode csv`
 `$ sqlite> .import /path/to/csv data`

+# Use

+launch index.js using `$ node index.js`
+the database is currently stored in the project
+Visit localhost:3000 and choose a factor